Pension planning 2026

 Can I withdraw partial amounts or do I have to take the full balance?

 Partial withdrawals are typically not permitted on a single 3a account — you must take the full balance at the qualifying event.
 The standard optimisation: hold multiple 3a accounts (e.g., one per CHF 50–100k slice) and withdraw them across different tax years, flattening the privileged-rate progression.
-The lever matters most for higher 3a balances at withdrawal — Hans models this in the review.
+The lever matters most for higher 3a balances at withdrawal — Nicole models this in the review.

 What happens to my pillar 2 (BVG) when I leave Switzerland?